evieshear/Xenon-Freeze-Identification/README.md

 - RQs folder contains CSVs containing image data, as well as image data classification tools.
 - BDT folder contains scripts for constructing and running boosted decision trees, as well as constructed models.
 - CNN folder contains scripts for constructing and running convolutional neural networks, as well as constructed models.
+- Thesis folder contains the typeset documentation for the project.